AlifKhafif/AlifKhafif/README.md

 - 👋 Hi, I’m @AlifKhafif
-- 👀 I’m interested in mobile developer and front end develepoer
+- 👀 I’m interested in mobile developer and front end developer
 - 🌱 I’m currently learning Java & Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...